OpenBanking-Brasil/areadesenvolvedor/documentation/source/includes/_samples.md

 let max = api.kittens.delete(2);
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this :

 ```json
 {